davidshen84/ai-lab/readme.md

 # docker

 1. Edit the `volumes` section according to your host file system.
-If your docker engine does not have access to a GPU, please remove the `resources.reservations` section.
+ - If your docker engine does not have access to a GPU, please remove the `resources.reservations` section.
+ - Port 8888 is for the jupyter lab web UI.
+ - Port 6006-6009 is for tensorboard web UI.
+You can adjust and increase the range if you need more tensorboard instances.

 2. Start the container